andreasmhallberg/readingnotes/Dakwar, 2005. Children's attitudes towards the diglossic situation in Arabic and its impact on learning.md

 # Dakwar, R.K., 2005.
 Children’s attitudes towards the diglossic situation in Arabic and its impact on learning.
 Languages, Communities, and Education, ss.75–86.

-Informal interviews with schoolchildren in Palestine.
+Informal interviews with school children in Palestine.

 - "there is a scarcity in studies examining educational methodologies, knowledge and attitude development within a diglossic framework" 76